-the default amount will be payable on any acceleration of the maturity of your notes as described under "- Special Calculation Provisions" below a business day for your notes will not be the same as a business day for our other Series E medium-term notes, as described under "- Special Calculation Provisions" below a trading day for your notes will be as described under "- Special Calculation Provisions" below after the date of this prospectus supplement, at issue prices and with, underwriting discounts and net proceeds that differ from the amounts set forth on the front cover page or elsewhere in this prospectus supplement.
-If you have purchased your notes in a market-making transaction after the initial issuance and sale of the notes, any such relevant information about the sale to you will be provided in a separate confirmation of sale.
+the default amount will be payable on any acceleration of the maturity of your notes as described under "- Special Calculation Provisions" below

+- a business day for your notes will not be the same as a business day for our other Series E medium-term notes, as described under "- Special Calculation Provisions" below - ·a trading day for your notes will be as described under "- Special Calculation Provisions" below

-Please note that the information about the settlement date or trade date, issue price, underwriting discount and net proceeds to GS Finance Corp. on the front cover page or elsewhere in this prospectus supplement relates only to the initial issuance and sale of the notes.
-We may decide to sell additional notes on one or more dates
+Please note that the information about the settlement or trade date, issue price, discount or commission and net proceeds to GS Finance Corp. on the front cover page or elsewhere in this prospectus supplement relates only to the initial issuance and sale of the offered notes.
+We may decide to sell additional notes on one or more dates after the date of this prospectus supplement, at issue prices and with underwriting discounts and net proceeds that differ from the amounts set forth on the front cover page or elsewhere in this prospectus supplement.
+If you have purchased your notes in a market-making transaction after the initial issuance and sale of the offered notes, any such relevant information about the sale to you will be provided in a separate confirmation of sale.